smourier/VCamSample/README.md

 Notes:

-- The `WinCamHTTPSetup` app writes these values when you click `Start`.
+- The `WinCamHTTPSetup.exe` app writes these values when you click `Save`.
 Because they live under `HKLM`, running the app as Administrator is required.
+- The `WinCamHTTP.exe` app reads these values to create and manage the virtual camera.
+It runs as a regular user.
-- The `WinCamHTTPSource` DLL (loaded by the Windows Frame Server) reads these values on startup to configure the media source and MJPEG ingest.
+- The `WinCamHTTPSource.dll` (loaded by the Windows Frame Server) reads these values on startup to configure the media source and MJPEG ingest.
 * The media source uses `Direct2D` and `DirectWrite` to create images.
 It will then create Media Foundation samples from these.
 To create MF samples, it can use:
   * The GPU, if a Direct3D manager has been provided by the environment.
 This is the case of the Windows 11 camera app.
   * The CPU, if no Direct3D environment has been provided.
 In this case, the media source uses a WIC bitmap as a render target and it then copies the bits over to an MF sample.
 The ImageCapture API code embedded in Chrome or Edge, Teams, etc., is an example of such a D3D-less environment.
--- The `WinCamHTTPSetup` app writes these values when you click `Start`.
-Because they live under `HKLM`, running the app as Administrator is required.
--- The `WinCamHTTPSource` DLL (loaded by the Windows Frame Server) reads these values on startup to configure the media source and MJPEG ingest.
+* The media source uses `Direct2D` and `DirectWrite` to create images.
+It will then create Media Foundation samples from these.
+To create MF samples, it can use:
+  * The GPU, if a Direct3D manager has been provided by the environment.
+This is the case of the Windows 11 camera app.
+  * The CPU, if no Direct3D environment has been provided.
+In this case, the media source uses a WIC bitmap as a render target and it then copies the bits over to an MF sample.
+The ImageCapture API code embedded in Chrome or Edge, Teams, etc., is an example of such a D3D-less environment.
 * The media source provides RGB32 and NV12 formats as most setups prefer the NV12 format.
 Samples are initially created as RGB32 (Direct2D) and converted to NV12.
 To convert the samples, the media source uses two ways:
   * The GPU, if a Direct3D manager has been provided, using Media Foundation's [Video Processor MFT](https://learn.microsoft.com/en-us/windows/win32/medfound/video-processor-mft).
   * The CPU, if no Direct3D environment has been provided.
 In this case, the RGB to NV12 conversion is done in the code (so on the CPU).